readmeio/marketplace/components/Terminal/readme.md

-# `<Terminal>`
+# `<Terminal/>`

 ## Overview

-This component makes it easy to include a nice-looking faux Terminal window in your docs, to show input and output from a CLI.
+Include a nice-looking faux Terminal window in your docs, to show input and output from a CLI.
 The input lines also have a copy button, to make it easy to run the commands yourself.

 ![Terminal](terminal.png)